|

 bestverdienenden Gruppen überhaupt wurde.
 Ab 1973

-trat ALVIN LEE vor allem als Solist auf, veröffentlichte
+trat ALVIN LEE vor allem als Solist auf,

-Platten und spielte Konzerte mit wechselnden
+veröffentlichte Platten und spielte Konzerte mit

-Begleitmusikern.
-Anfang 1978 gründete er wieder
+wechselnden Begleitmusikern.
+Anfang 1978 gründete

-beim FESTIVAL auftreten wird. - ( Offizieller-Text)
+der er auch beim FESTIVAL auftreten wird. - (

 Avin Lee?
 Da denkt man unwillkürlich an die